What is Singularity

 Singularity Executor Cleanup

-While the Mesos slave has the ability to garbage collect tasks, the cleanup process maintains consistent state with other Singularity services (like the uploader and log watcher).
-This is a utility that is meant to run in each slave on CRON (e.g once per hour) and will clean the sandbox of finished or failed tasks that the Singualrity executor failed to clean.
+While the Mesos agent has the ability to garbage collect tasks, the cleanup process maintains consistent state with other Singularity services (like the uploader and log watcher).
+This is a utility that is meant to run in each agent on CRON (e.g once per hour) and will clean the sandbox of finished or failed tasks that the Singualrity executor failed to clean.

 The log watcher is an experimental service that provides log tailing and streaming / forwarding of executor task log lines to third party services like fluentd or logstash to support real-time log viewing and searching.